 The archive collection consists of manuscripts, typescripts and correspondence pieces, some of which are copies from the original documents, stored in the Archiv Jana Patočky in Prague.

 The archive collections can be consulted by contacting permanent fellow Ludger Hagedorn, head of the Patočka Research Focus and Archive.
 Prior to the first visit, the archive’s user guidelines have to be read, and the terms of usage signed.

 The IWM Archive documents the Institute’s work and thus its history.

 The institute is currently in the process of cataloging its archive materials dating from 1982 – 2014.
 This collection stores all materials created or received by the institute’s fellows and staff connected to projects, conferences, research foci, fellowships, publications, as well as materials connected to the daily administrative work at the institute.
 In addition to this a digital repository will be created to store administrative and research records as well as photographic, audio and video materials.

 More information on the collection guidelines and copyright issues can be found in the documents below.
-A complete list of archival materials will be published in 2021.
+Parts of the archive are not accessible to the public until further notice.

 Krzysztof Michalski Archive